5-6 Leicester Square,

 A Charity Premiere-17th December 1959 Charlton Heston “Ben Hur” which ran for 76 weeks until 28th May 1961, was the last film to be screened in the original auditorium.
 For this final presentation a new projection box was built in the centre of the stalls, beneath the front of the balcony (loosing half the stalls seating due to the projection box and bad sightlines of seating on the extreme edges).
 The projection had a straight throw of 78 feet to a new 52 feet masked wide screen which had been erected just in front of the proscenium arch.
 The seating capacity was reduced to 1,723.

-With its attendance already declining before the “Ben Hur” run, and mounting criticism of the theater’s technical quality, it had been decided to ’re-do' the theatre.
+With its attendance already declining before the “Ben Hur” run, and mounting criticism of the theatre’s technical quality, it had been decided to ’re-do' the theatre.
 It was closed and totally gutted internally.
 The building had been purchased by Mecca Ltd.

 It re-opened on 19th June 1962 with Doris Day in “Jumbo”.
-The cinema had a completely new look inside the shell of the old theater.
+The cinema had a completely new look inside the shell of the old theatre.
 Designed by noted cinema architect George Coles, his last major project, it was in a ‘modern’ style for the 1960’s.
 Seating was provided for 1,330 on a single floor which was formerly the circle, now extended forward.
 There were 688 in the front seating section and 642 in the former stepped section of the circle.
 The former stalls area became a Mecca Dance Hall (which in 2006, became a casino).
 The original facade was entirely covered by a new advertising hoarding.

 Seating 1,330 in the main Screen 1 (with a huge 60 feet wide by 25 feet high screen) and 77 in Screen 3.
 (Screen 2 in the former adjacent Ritz Cinema is listed seperately as ‘Empire Screen 2’ on this site, and has a current seating capacity of 349).
 The facade has since been restored.
 After many years being operated by UCI it was taken over by the Irish based Empire Cinemas Ltd. as part of a new circuit they are now operating in the UK.
 On 20th June 2008, two new screens 4 & 5 opened in spaces that had originaly been a toilet area and green room.
 In August 2009, a further four screens were created in the building, giving a total of eight screens, plus one screen in the former adjacent Ritz Cinema which is known as ‘Screen 2’.